samsa1/ppx_rml/docs/report/report.md

     with [%event s] -> print_endline "Not running"
 ```

-However, contrarely to `do .. until ..`, this construct in ReactiveML does not allow to add a guard on the `with` branch and, as a result, the ppx preprocessing will fail if one is added, e.g. `with [%event a = s] when a = s -> print_endline "Not running"`.
+However, contrarily to `do .. until ..`, this construct in ReactiveML does not allow to add a guard on the `with` branch and, as a result, the ppx preprocessing will fail if one is added, e.g. `with [%event a = s] when a = s -> print_endline "Not running"`.

 ## Control